Cap Rate: Defined And Explained

 In our case, we can simply multiply 0.10 by 100 to arrive at a cap rate of 10%.
 This percentage is how the cap rate is represented.

 Factors That Impact Cap Rates

 You use the cap rate to influence your investment decision.
-But it’s important to realize that there are many factors that can impact the cap rate.
-A few to consider include market, location, and property type.
+But it’s important to realize that many factors can impact the cap rate, including market, location and property type.

-Here are a few of the factors that can have a noticeable impact on cap rates:
+Here are a few factors that can have a noticeable impact on cap rates:

-- Location: As with all things in real estate, the location of the property can have a big impact on cap rates.
-A riskier location will often accompany a higher cap rate.
+- Location: As with all things in real estate, the location of a property can have a big impact on cap rates.
+A higher cap rate will often accompany a higher-risk location.

 - Asset stability: The projected stability of the property value can come into play.

 - Growth potential: A property with a lot of potential in a growing market could see an affected cap rate.